ubergarm/RottenEconomy/README.md

 * spartan shield bash does not work with Epic Fight battle stance
 * RF power does not drain from weapons with Epic Fight battle stance
 * some armor models and other minor visual glitches with Epic Fight battle stance
-* visual glitches when proning with Vic's Modern Warfare

 ## References
 * [7 Days to Fly](https://www.curseforge.com/minecraft/modpacks/seven-days-to-fly) - this zombie tech modpack